Alderley House

-Detailed history
+History

 Sir Matthew Hale's original 17th-century house

-The Hales of Alderley were the leading gentry family in the Wotton-under-Edge area of Gloucestershire from the beginning of the 17th century up until the early 20th century.
-The story of the Hale family houses in that small village of Alderley is unusually complex.

-Alderley is situated 2 miles to the south of Wotton-under-Edge, sandwiched between two brooks, the Ozleworth and Kilcott, underneath Winner Hill, and in the 16th and 17th century it was home to a number of woollen mills.
+The Hales of Alderley were the leading gentry family in the Wotton-under-Edge area of Gloucestershire from the beginning of the 17th century until the early 20th century.
+Alderley is situated 2 miles to the south of Wotton-under-Edge, between two brooks, the Ozleworth and Kilcott, underneath Winner Hill, and in the 16th and 17th century it was home to a number of woollen mills.
 The first of the Hale family's houses in the village was West End House, built in 1608 by Robert Hale (c.
 1572 – 1614), a barrister at Lincoln's Inn.
 He was the second son of another Robert Hale who had made his money as a successful cloth merchant in Wotton-under-Edge.
 The younger Robert Hale had acquired land in the village in 1599 through his marriage to Joan Poyntz (1577–1612), the daughter of Matthew Poyntz, a gentleman living in the village at that time.
-This house was substantially rebuilt in the 18th century, but continued to be called West End House until the mid-19th century; today it is known as The Grange or Alderley Grange and is a Grade II listed building.
-It was Robert and Joan's only child, the famous 17th century jurist Sir Matthew Hale (1609–1676), who in 1656 - some 50 years after being born in West End House - acquired the manor of Alderley in exchange for Meysey Hampton with Andrew Barker of Fairford Park, and between then and 1662 had The Lower House built, a new house so called in order to distinguish it from the original manor house (The Upper House) on the other side of the road.
+This house was substantially rebuilt in the 18th century, but continued to be called West End House until the mid-19th century; today it is known as Alderley Grange and is a Grade II listed building.

+Robert and Joan's only child, the jurist Sir Matthew Hale (1609–1676), bought the manor of Alderley in 1656, some 50 years after being born in West End House.
+The manor was acquired in an exchange with Andrew Barker of Fairford Park for that at Meysey Hampton.
+Between 1656 and 1662 Hale had The Lower House built, a new house so called in order to distinguish it from the original manor house (The Upper House) on the other side of the road.